DAInamite/programming-humanoid-robot-in-python/introduction/README.md

-# Week 1: software installization and sample agent
+# Week 1: software installation and sample agent

 ## Python
 First you have to [setup python](http://learnpythonthehardway.org/book/ex0.html), then install python libraries.